-- 1. Sign in to the AWS Management Console and open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - From the navigation bar, select the region for the instance.
+- 1. Sign in to the AWS Management Console and open the Amazon EC2 console. - From the navigation bar, select the region for the instance.
 For this tutorial, you can use the default region.
 Otherwise, this choice is important because some Amazon EC2 resources can be shared between regions, while others can't.
 For example, if you'd like to connect your instance to an existing Amazon EBS volume, you must select the same region as the volume.

-- 3. From the console dashboard, click Launch Instance. - 4.
-The Select an Amazon Machine Image (AMI) page displays a list of basic configurations called Amazon Machine Images (AMIs) that serve as templates for your instance.
+- 3. On the console dashboard, click Launch Instance. - 4.
+The Choose an Amazon Machine Image (AMI) page displays a list of basic configurations called Amazon Machine Images (AMIs) that serve as templates for your instance.
 Select the 64-bit version of Microsoft Windows Server 2008 R2.
-Notice that this configuration is marked 'Free tier eligible.' - 5.
-On the Select an Instance Type page, you can select the hardware configuration for your instance.
+Notice that this configuration is marked Free tier eligible. - 5.
+On the Choose an Instance Type page, you can select the hardware configuration for your instance.
 The t1.micro instance is selected by default.
 Click Review and Launch to let the wizard complete other configuration settings for you, so you can get started quickly. - 6.
 On the Review Instance Launch page, you can review the settings for your instance.